 Arrive in Iquitos this afternoon.
 Your guides await you, as your flight from Lima glides in for landing at Iquitos International Airport.
-After you’ve claimed your luggage, you will board an air-conditioned bus for your journey to the river.
-There you will board your luxury vessel, MV Aria Amazon.
+After you’ve claimed your luggage, board an air-conditioned bus for your journey to the river.
+There you board your luxury vessel, Aria Amazon.
 As you settle into your handsomely appointed, over-sized suite, feel the vessel begin to move.
 Stand on the Upper Deck to take in the view, as the Aria Amazon leaves Iquitos behind.

 Enjoy the innovative Amazonian cuisine, created by your Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.
 Schiaffino’s imaginative use of local products – fruit, fish, spices – makes every meal a delightful adventure.

 See the famous Amazon River dolphins, pink or gray, along your route this morning.
 As you pass close to the lush Yacapana Islands, view the tropical flora and fauna.